 Enterprising students can take advantage of various prizes, scholarships, and awards offered by the department.
 These opportunities can help pay one’s way through college and reflect positively on individual achievements.
 Departmental majors with a 3.5 GPA in history courses and related disciplines are eligible to enroll in the history honors program (HIS 495/496) at the beginning of their senior year, and to carry out a year-long independent research project under faculty supervision.
 The senior thesis resulting from the student’s research is read by two faculty members and a member of another department; if the thesis meets their approval, the student will graduate with an Honors Diploma from the History Department.
 Any student working on independent research project—in a Seminar, Independent Study, or Honors—have the opportunity to present their findings at the annual History Department Undergraduate Conference, part of the university-wide URECA Celebration.

 The department sponsors a chapter of Phi Alpha Theta , the international history honors society, which offers friendships, professional connections.
 A bi-annual book sale run by the society helps to generate revenues for various club activities, including field trips and an annual end-of-the-year dinner.
 Separately, a student-run History Club organizes films, public lectures, outings to area museums, and other social events.
+They also edit their own digital history journal which publishes original work by students and professors.
 Finally, our lounge area and separate “Maker’s Space” offer ample opportunities for students to socialize, create study groups, and pursue independent activities.

 Students can declare a Major/Minor in History directly through their SOLAR account.
 In SOLAR go to: Student Records & Registration>Enrollment>Major/Minor Declaration Form.
 This will bring you to a Google form to complete.
 After submitting the form, the Registrar's Office will automatically add your new declaration to your transcript record.
 See this link for a step-by-step illustration of the process.